JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 <img src="dk-downloadAMTool.png" width="708" alt="Download artifacts migration tool"/>

-Note that you need to install the tool on the same machine where the TeamCity server is installed.
+Note that you need this tool to be on the same machine where the TeamCity server is installed.

 ## Configuration File